jshaffer94247/Extracting-Flood-Depths-From-Imagery/README.md

 5. Complex images
 6. Microterrain
 7. Time constraint
+8. Definition of levels

-another challenge is the definition of some of the levels; what level should we put for truck moving through water where the displacement at the back makes it look like 6", but the "bow wake" at the front bumper makes it look like almost 2 feet?
+    Example: what level should we assign for truck moving through water where the displacement at the back makes it look like 6", but the "bow wake" at the front bumper makes it look like almost 2 feet?

-as others have pointed out, the depth is only for one point in the image, at the point of that particular object, so complex photos with multiple trucks sitting in different amounts of water or being different sized trucks may be problematic we also can't rule out that the differentiation is happening because of something like the height of the water in the image, as discovered by Jonna
+As others have pointed out, depth is only for one point in the image, at the point of that particular object, so complex photos with multiple trucks sitting in different amounts of water or being different sized trucks may be problematic

  <img src="./assets/img_0112.jpg" alt="drawing" width="400"/>